-Pictured left to right: Theresa Edder, Heidi Boitnott, and Trisha Rimpa.
+Pictured from left to right are: Theresa Edder, Heidi Boitnott and Trisha Rimpa.

 On any given day, there are multiple patients who visit the UPMC Northwest Emergency Department and Behavioral Health Unit.
 Their reasons for being treated in these units range from experiencing routine symptoms to more severe illness or injury.